xcly01/LaunchAdPage/README.md

 this project is example when App Launch load Ad to show user */

-Altogether it'll take two steps
+Altogether it'll take three steps

 step 1: